-In today's competitive climate, revenue per square foot is the greatest driver in creating value.
-Our management platform has dedicated managers who understand the nuances of each local market.
-Their in-depth knowledge of our customer base and the competition allows us to implement strategic rate increases and optimize proven promotions to attract clientele that will be long-term customers, repeat renters and strong referral sources.
+In today's competitive climate, revenue per square foot is the greatest driver in increasing NOI and creating value.
+Our management platform has sophisticated software, supported by dedicated personnel, that understands the nuances of each local market.
+Our in-depth knowledge of our customer base and the competition allows us to implement strategic rate increases and optimize proven promotions to attract clientele that will be long-term customers, repeat renters and strong referral sources.